Lucy Pearman: Stand up

 Pearman performed her first solo Edinburgh Fringe show in 2016.
 In 2017, she was nominated for Best Newcomer in the Edinburgh Comedy Awards and in 2019 she was nominated for Best Show at the Leicester Comedy Festival Awards.

 In 2018, The Scotsman described her show Fruit Loop as one of the most unusual comedy shows at the Edinburgh Fringe that year.

-Her shows involve music, clowning, character comedy, surrealism, audience interaction, props and puns.
+Her shows involve music, clowning, character comedy, surrealism, audience interaction, props, and puns.

 Television

 She has acted on TV since 2009, appearing in The Mind of Herbert Clunkerdunk, Mister Winner and The Bill, has acted in several short films, as well as writing and producing the short film The Baby.

 In 2019 Pearman performed on Harry Hill's Clubnite on Channel 4.
 She also guest starred in the 2020 Red Dwarf special Red Dwarf: The Promised Land as Sister Peanut.

 In May 2021 the BBC announced a pilot, Please Help, written by and starring Pearman, which aired in July 2021 on BBC Three.
-The show centres on Pearman's character, Milly, a full-time carer who gains super powers.
+The show centres on Pearman's character Milly, a full-time carer who gains superpowers.

 In 2022, Pearman appeared in series 2 of The Mind of Herbert Clunkerdunk on BBC 2, reprising her role as Bobby Kindle.
 In September 2022 she starred alongside Kiell Smith-Bynoe and Tim Key in online sitcom, The Train, which she also wrote.
 In December 2022 she performed on Live at the Moth Club on Dave channel.

 In February 2024 Pearman appeared on 8 Out of 10 Cats Does Countdown, for episode 5 of series 25, as the Dictionary Corner guest.

 She was a writer on LOL: Last One Laughing UK in 2025.